Glossary of Terms

 Registered nurse (RN) – Education and licensing requirements vary by state, requiring either an Associate of Science in Nursing degree (ASN) or a Bachelor of Science in Nursing degree (BSN), in addition to passing a licensing exam.

-Renal – relating to the kidneys and kidney functions
+Renal – Relating to the kidneys and kidney functions

-Respite stay – an arrangement provided at Hospice House —on a case-by-case basis—to provide care for a terminally-ill patient for as many as five days to provide a time of rest for the primary caregiver.
+Respite stay – An arrangement provided at Hospice House—on a case-by-case basis—to provide care for a terminally-ill patient for as many as five days to provide a time of rest for the primary caregiver.

 S